RTAkland/InteropShield/README.md

 # InteropShield

-Auto generate Java member getter/setter for kotlin extension property.
+A Kotlin Compiler Plugin that can auto generate Java member getter/setter for kotlin extension property.

 | Limitation                                  | Is supported | Description/Addition info                                                      |
 |---------------------------------------------|--------------|--------------------------------------------------------------------------------|